bcbeidel/five-level-explainer/README.md

 ## Intended Flow

 1. Safety Crew:
-   - Evaluates user requests determines if it is safe to respond, or if the rest of the flow should be abandoned via [Conditional Task](https://docs.crewai.com/how-to/conditional-tasks) to re-route.
+   - Evaluates user requests determines if it is safe to respond, or if the rest of the flow should be abandonede.
    - Use a single agent with a [Tree of Thoughts](https://www.promptingguide.ai/techniques/tot) prompt to encourage safe responses.
 2. Customer Service Crew:
    - Reviews previous answers to see if the question has already been answered.
 If so, re-route to the existing file.
-   - Will need to use a [Directory Read](https://docs.crewai.com/tools/directoryreadtool) tool, a [File Read](https://docs.crewai.com/tools/filereadtool) Tool, and a [Conditional Task](https://docs.crewai.com/how-to/conditional-tasks) to re-route, leveraging a [Few-Shot](https://www.promptingguide.ai/techniques/fewshot) prompting technique to provide examples of how to re-route.
+   - Will need to use a [Directory Read](https://docs.crewai.com/tools/directoryreadtool) tool, a [File Read](https://docs.crewai.com/tools/filereadtool) Tool, to re-route, leveraging a [Few-Shot](https://www.promptingguide.ai/techniques/fewshot) prompting technique to provide examples of how to re-route.
 3. Research Crew:
    - Identifies, collects, and summarizes primary sources.
 Additionally, it will download any relevant content, and store it in a local directory.
    - Will need to leverage a litany of tools to download pdfs, website content, or youtube videos and transcripts or other media.
    - Will leverage a [hierarchical process](https://docs.crewai.com/how-to/hierarchical-process) to conduct research allowing the managing agent to freely delgate to other agents.
 4. Writing Crew:
    - Writes an explanation of the topic at 5 levels of complexity.
-   - Will need to use a [File Write](https://docs.crewai.com/tools/filewritetool) tool to write to the output file.
 5. Review Crew:
    - Reads the explanation and ensures it is accurate and helpful.
    - If the explanation is not helpful, or accurate the flow should be re-routed back to the research crew to improve the explanation.